 When it comes to Big Data processing in the cloud compared to on-premise, one of the fundamental differences between the two is how the data is stored and accessed.
 Not having a clear understanding of this underlying difference between, for example, AWS S3 in the cloud and HDFS on-prem leads to a suboptimal service, to say the least.
 At Qubole, we’ve made it part of our product development process to recognize these differences and have implemented significant performance enhancements in leading Big Data processing engines supported by Qubole Data Service (QDS) such as Hadoop, Hive, and Presto.

-In this post, we will take a look at one such optimization we’ve implemented with regards to AWS S3 listings.
-This optimization enables split computations to run significantly faster (more on this below) on SparkSQL queries and is generally available in Apache Spark as a service offered through QDS.
+In this post, we will take a look at one such optimization we’ve implemented with regard to AWS S3 listings.
+This optimization enables split computations to run significantly faster (more on this below) on SparkSQL queries and is generally available in Apache Spark as a Service offered through QDS.

 Split Computation Optimization